 Regarding specific wine criticism, the most useful portion of these judgments can be found in the written reviews themselves.
 These reviews typically describe the sensory properties of a wine, along with advice for when to drink it and other relevant information, like production methods, vintage notes, and background or historical context about the winery or producer.
 Reading reviews also gives you the opportunities to become familiar with the writing styles of critics and compare their opinions.

 While many wines have ratings and reviews, others do not.
 Be sure to remember, though, no rating is not the same as a bad rating.
-Fortunately, there are lots of other fun ways to learn about wines, such as visiting wineries (or their websites), talking with wine professionals, reading books, and of course, tasting as much as possible.
-As for wines that have been reviewed, try to follow critics that share your tastes and, even moreso, those whose writing truly speaks to you.
+Fortunately, there are lots of other fun ways to learn about wines, such as visiting wineries (or their websites), exploring WTSO.com, talking with wine professionals, reading books, and of course, tasting as much as possible.
+As for wines that have been reviewed, try to follow critics that share your tastes and, even more-so, those whose writing truly speaks to you.